awesto/django-shop/docs/tutorial/polymorphic-product.rst

 	:lines: 9-10, 13, 16-27

 The next step is to identify which model attributes qualify for being part of our Product model.
-Unfortunately there is no silver bullet for this problem and that's the reason why **djangoSHOP** is shipped without any prepared model for this.
+Unfortunately, there is no silver bullet for this problem and that's the reason why **djangoSHOP** is shipped without any prepared model for this.
 If we want to sell both Smart Cards and Smart Phones, then this Product model will do its jobs: